novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 - Neurons plus kinks give us curves on demand; back-prop teaches them.
 - Clever architectures bake in domain hints (CNNs, RNNs, Transformers).
 - More flexibility → less interpretability, so we audit behaviour and dig for circuits.
-- From medical imaging to chatbots, neural nets already shape daily life.
+- From medical imaging to chatbots, neural nets are poised to shape daily life.
 - Understanding the basics lets you harness the magic without buying into the hype.

 That, in the end, is the point of this post: not to crown neural networks as artificial minds, nor to dismiss them as inscrutable black boxes, but to hand you the conceptual map so you can wander the territory with your eyes open.
 Whatever you build—or question—next, you’ll do it on firmer ground.